Ebiroll/qemu_esp32/README.md

   [ ] Make exception and panic handlers JTAG/OCD aware

-This is no longer required
+This is no longer required but recomended.
 [*] Run FreeRTOS only on first core,
 [ ] Initialize PHY in startup code
 [ ] Make exception and panic handlers JTAG/OCD aware